KIsmoilov/Portfolio/README.md

 # Portfolio: finish mobile version

 > This is the first Protfolio project.
-The main tasks are setting up a repository and creating all pages of the mobile version and responsive desktop version of the project using HTML and CSS.
+The main tasks are setting up a repository and creating all pages of the mobile version and responsive desktop version of the project using HTML and CSS as well as JavaScript to make buttons functionable.
 Please use the following [link](https://kismoilov.github.io/Portfolio.github.io/) to access the website: https://kismoilov.github.io/Portfolio.github.io/

 ## Built With